meteor-gazelle/meteor-gazelle/doc/specs/ipBans.md

 **Primary Actor:** A user

-**Brief:** Ensures users who have failed to provide valid credentials to the site over five times within one hour are banned for a total of one hour.
+**Brief:** Ensures users who have failed to provide valid credentials to the site an arbitrary amount of times within one hour are banned for a configurable amount of time.

-**Preconditions:** User has provided invalid credentials five times within an hour.
+**Preconditions:** User has provided invalid credentials one less than the arbitrary amount within an hour.

 **Trigger:** Users enters invalid credentials one more time within one hour of the most recent attempt.

 **Postconditions:**

-* The user is banned for one hour.
+* The user is banned for a configurable amount of time.

 **Basic Flow:**